 Kevin Angers

-I have previously done research at the Matter Lab supervised by Prof. Alán Aspuru-Guzik (affiliations: Vector Institute, Acceleration Consortium, CIFAR), Prof. Milica Radisic (affiliations: UofT BME, UHN, Acceleration Consortium), and Prof. Florian Shkurti on general-purpose robotics for laboratory automation, and our publication “RoboCulture” is under review at Matter.
+In addition, I did a 16-month research internship at the Matter Lab supervised by Prof. Alán Aspuru-Guzik (affiliations: Vector Institute, Acceleration Consortium, CIFAR, NVIDIA), Prof. Milica Radisic (affiliations: UofT BME, UHN, Acceleration Consortium), and Prof. Florian Shkurti where I developed RoboCulture; a general-purpose robotics approach for laboratory automation.

 Education